microsoft/reactxp/docs/_posts/2017-05-24-performance-tuning.md

 import SecondPanel = require('./SecondPanel');
 ```

 Each of these "require" calls initializes the specified module the first time it's encountered.
 A reference to that module is then cached, so subequent calls to "require" the same module are almost free.
-At startup time, the first module imports several other modules, which require several other modules, etc. This continues until the entire tree of module dependencies have been initialized.
+At startup time, the first module requires several other modules, each of which requires several other modules, etc. This continues until the entire tree of module dependencies have been initialized.
 This all occurs before the first line of your first module executes.
 As the number of modules within your app increases, the initialization time increases.

 The way to fix this problem is through deferred initialization.
 Why pay the cost of initializing a module for some seldom-used UI panel at startup?
 Just defer its initialization until it is needed.
 To do this, we make use of a babel plugin created by Facebook called [inline-requires](https://github.com/facebook/fbjs/blob/master/packages/babel-preset-fbjs/plugins/inline-requires.js).
 Just download the script and create a ".babelrc" file that looks something like this:
 ```
 {
    "presets": ["react-native"],
-   "plugins": ["./build/inline-require.js"]
+   "plugins": ["./build/inline-requires.js"]
 }
 ```